Real Estate Transactions: What a Notary Public Can (and Can't) Do

 Working Together: Notary + Lawyer

-For most real estate transactions, you'll work with both:
+For most real estate transactions, you will work with both:

 -